What Is a Good UCAT UK Score?

-With the removal of UCAT Abstract Reasoning (AR), a common question from students is “What will be a ‘good’ UCAT score this year?”.
-Understanding UCAT scores can be confusing, and this is particularly so with the removal of the UCAT Abstract Reasoning subtest in 2025.
-This blog answers some common questions about UCAT UK scores and provides guidance on interpreting your results in light of the new test format.
+A common question from students is “What will be a good UCAT score this year?”.
+Understanding UCAT scores can be confusing.
+This blog aims to answer common questions about UCAT UK scores and provide guidance on interpreting your results.

-Your scores in each of the three cognitive subtests (Verbal Reasoning, Decision Making and Quantitative Reasoning) are combined to form an overall UCAT cognitive subtest score, which ranges from 900 to 2700.
+Your scores in each of the three cognitive subtests (UCAT Verbal Reasoning, UCAT Decision Making, UCAT Quantitative Reasoning) are added together to form an overall UCAT cognitive subtest score, which ranges from 900 to 2700.
+You will also receive a separate score for UCAT Situational Judgement, ranging from 300-900.
 UCAT scores can also be discussed using the mean of cognitive subtest scores.
 For example, a student who achieves an overall cognitive UCAT subtest score of 2100 may state that their score was '700', because 2100 / 3 (number of cognitive subtests) = 700.

 UCAT UK students also receive a separate score for UCAT Situational Judgement, expressed in one of four bands, with band 1 being the highest: